 Government of Canada Policies

 The Government of Canada has implemented several policies regarding government security, security management, and privacy practices to address the issue.
-The Treasury Board of Canada Secretariat also created the Financial Administration Act, and it’s important that any organizations that have virtual data centers adhere to the policy.
+The Treasury Board of Canada Secretariat also created the Financial Administration Act, and it’s crucial that any organizations that have virtual data centers adhere to the policy.
 Organizations also strive to adhere to the National Institute of Standards and Technology.
-The Government of Canada mandates that any organizational level activities should work with the main security program to manage and improve the strategies associated with IT security related risks.
-All information system level activities should be designed with the intention of making sure that the business activities operate properly and the security controls function properly.
+The Government of Canada mandates that any organizational level activities should work with the leading security program to manage and improve the strategies associated with IT security-related risks.
+All information system-level activities should be designed to make sure that the business activities operate correctly, and the security controls function correctly.
 Any issues regarding security controls should be assessed and reported.
 Organizations have to weigh issues related to initiation, acquisition, development, installation, integration, and maintenance.

 What Do Virtualized Data Centers Entail?